Focus shifting from financial-led contracts to ‘psychologically compelling’ contracts in the UAE

 Widespread resignation has become a hot topic in the human resource space, particularly in the West where the US’s “quit rate” has hit a 20-year high in November last year.
 In the region, job losses were mainly driven by the Covid-19 pandemic that hit companies’ bottom lines – with visible tremors in the tech sector.

 “Recent stock market falls have focused on technology categories and this has changed the general investment landscape for the sector at present.
-Crypto has been hit particularly hard, with the world now entering what could be a prolonged crypto winter,” TTE’s Punshi said.
+Crypto has been hit particularly hard, with the world now entering what could be a prolonged crypto winter,” MTE’s Punshi said.

 Recently however, the region has seen significant recovery in several pandemic-hit sectors including energy, tourism, retail, and hospitality.